etiennechlt/Wikipedia/README.md

 |           `5`          | Save graph attributes                                      |
 |           `6`          | Give topics repartition per cluster                        |

-Or run the "Topics_exctraction.ipynb" notebook for step visualisation
+Alternatively, one can run the `Topics_exctraction.ipynb` notebook.
+The notebook also includes the code generating visualisations.

 ## Results
-At each step a .csv file is created to save the computation.
+Every stage of the pipeline generates and saves a .csv file with corresponding results.

-The final step createa "/Figures" folder with figures of the topics repartition per cluster.
+The final step creates `/Figures` folder with figures of the topics partition per cluster.

-At the end a graph file with all the computed attributes is created : "filled\_graph.gexf"
+Also, the final stage creates a graph file with all the computed attributes: `filled\_graph.gexf`

-The graph can be visualize in Gephi with the Circle Pack Layout and modularity class attribute.
+In order to explore the detected topics, the graph can be visualized in [Gephi](https://gephi.org).
+We used Circle Pack Layout with modularity class as a partitioning attribute.

 ## Tests
-Wiki graphs are available in "Python/Result" for 16/08/2018 to 31/12/2018 and 17/12/2019 to 15/04/2020 periods for EN, FR, RU regions.
+Wikipedia graphs of trending pages are available in `Python/Result` for 16/08/2018 to 31/12/2018 and 17/12/2019 to 15/04/2020 periods for EN, FR, RU languages.

-The notebook "Topic\_comparison.ipynb" give a topic comparaison between EN, FR, RU regions.
-The figures are saved in "Python/Comparison_figures".
+The notebook `Topic\_comparison.ipynb` gives a topic comparaison between EN, FR, RU languages.
+The figures are saved in `Python/Comparison_figures`.

-Gephi files representing the graphs are also in "/Gephi"
+Gephi files representing the graphs are also located in `/Gephi` folder.

-## Screenshots
+## Examples

+Here you can see a visual example.
+The animation shows trending topics for the last four months of 2018.
+The graph visualization illustrates the graph computed for the period 1-15 March 2020.

 **Topics comparaison**
 ![Topics comparaison](https://raw.githubusercontent.com/etiennechlt/Wikipedia/master/Python/Figures_comparison/bar.gif)
 **Gephi graph (EN\_20200301\_20200315)**